beluej123/OrbMechKeeby_Curtis/README.md

 # Space-Sciences-and-Astrodynamics

-This repository contains MATLAB, Python and C++ implementations of orbital mechanics and astrodynamics tools.
+This repository contains MATLAB, Python, and C++ implementations of orbital mechanics and astrodynamics tools.
 It provides a comprehensive set of functions for simulating orbital motion, performing numerical methods, analyzing spacecraft trajectories, and modeling celestial mechanics.
 The repository is based on foundational principles and extends concepts found in *Orbital Mechanics for Engineering Students* by Howard D. Curtis.

 ## Table of Contents
 - [Overview](#overview)